d40cht/WythamVillageBroadband/gigaclearsolution.md

 specialise in providing internet for rural locations that the main providers (BT/Virgin) do not consider to be commercially viable.

-Because the do not use the BT phone lines, and install their own network, they do not use copper cable but install fiber-optic cable directly to each property.
-This enables speeds of *1000Mbs* making them one of the faster broadband providers anywhere in the world (and a full 10x faster than BT infinity).
+Because they do not use the BT phone lines, and install their own network, they do not use copper cable but install fiber-optic cable directly to each property.
+This enables speeds of *1000Mbs* making them one of the fastest broadband providers anywhere in the world (and a full 10x faster than BT infinity).

 ## Can we get it?